 Section 1001.100 Conduct of Formal Hearings

-b) Parties to a Hearing; Disqualification of Hearing Officer.
+c) Formal Hearings Generally; Parties to a Hearing; Disqualification of Hearing Officer.
 Every hearing shall be presided over by a hearing officer duly appointed by the Secretary.
-The Secretary may also appoint a representative to appear and participate in the hearing on his/her behalf.
+The hearing officer shall have authority to conduct the hearing, to rule on all motions, to administer oaths, to subpoena witnesses or documents at the request of any party, to examine witnesses, and to rule upon the admissibility of testimony and evidence.
+The Secretary may also appoint a representative to appear and participate in the hearing on the Secretary's behalf.
 Prior to the taking of evidence, the petitioner/respondent may request disqualification of the hearing officer by making a motion for disqualification on the record, stating the specific grounds upon which it is alleged that a fair and impartial hearing cannot be afforded the petitioner/respondent by the hearing officer.
 The hearing officer will rule upon the motion.
 If the motion is denied, the hearing will proceed, or the petitioner may withdraw from the hearing.
 If the motion is granted, the case shall be transferred to another hearing officer for a hearing on the same day if possible.
 If it is not possible to schedule a hearing on the same day, a new hearing date shall be scheduled and another hearing officer shall be assigned by the Secretary.
-The hearing officer shall have authority to conduct the hearing, to rule on all motions, to administer oaths, to subpoena witnesses or documents at the request of any party, to examine witnesses, and to rule upon the admissibility of testimony and evidence.

 1) The technical rules of evidence shall not apply.
 Any relevant evidence may be admitted if it is the sort of evidence relied upon by reasonably prudent people in the conduct of their affairs.
 The existence of any common law or statutory exclusionary rule that might make improper the admission of the evidence over objections in civil or criminal actions shall not be a bar to the admissibility of otherwise relevant evidence.
 The rules of privilege shall be followed to the same extent that they are now or hereafter may be recognized in civil actions.
 Irrelevant, immaterial or unduly repetitious evidence may be excluded upon objection.
 Objections to evidentiary offers may be made and shall be noted in the record, and ruled upon by the hearing officer.
 Any party may make an offer of proof following an adverse evidentiary ruling.
 Subject to these requirements, when a hearing will be expedited and the interests of the parties will not be prejudiced, any part of the evidence may be received in written form.
 Subject to the evidentiary requirements of this subsection, a party may conduct cross-examination required for a full and fair disclosure of the facts.

-f) Pre-hearing Conference.
-At the request of any party or upon his own motion, the hearing officer may call a prehearing conference.
+j) Pre-hearing Conference.
+At the request of any party or upon the hearing officer's own motion, the hearing officer may call a pre-hearing conference.
 At the conference, the parties or their representatives shall appear as the hearing officer directs.
-Matters that may be considered at a prehearing conference include, but are not limited to:
+Matters that may be considered at a pre-hearing conference include, but are not limited to:

 1) The simplification of the issues;